xanderdunn/kube-state-rs/README.md

 - We assume a label should be set on a node only if the label is missing.
 If the label is already set, we do not overwrite it

 ### TODO
+- Remove a label, assert that it is not added back, and then delete it and assert that the label is removed from the stored labels
+- Assert that the label_version increments on deletion even if no labels are changed
 - Add a second integration test and deal with making sure minikube is in the same state at the start of each test
 - Add a fuzz test with 1000+ nodes